 3.7.3.
 Three-game matches – If the match goes to a third game, there will be a coin flip or one game of Rock, Paper, Scissors and the winner is awarded the choice of serve/receive or starting positions in the third game.

 3.8.1.
 The four players start set up in four positions around the set, 90 degrees apart.
 Teammates are located next to each other.
-All players must start with their entire body at least 6 feet from the set.
+All players must start with all points of contact behind the service line (ie 7 feet from the net).